datatrigger/datatrigger/content/post/shiny_clt.md

 ### Visualizing the CLT

 The [*Shiny CLT*](https://datatrigger.shinyapps.io/CLT_Visualization/) app is currently deployed on shinyapps.io.
-It computes samples, then the mean of these samples, for the following distribution:
+It computes samples, then the mean of these samples, for the following distributions:

 * Continous distributions: **Cauchy**, exponential, log-normal and uniform
 * Discrete distributions : binomial and Poisson